goofyseeker311/javabinaryneuralnetwork/README.md

 * Binary neural network with 0/1 invert weights.
 * Trained with evolutionary reinforcement algorithm.
-* Swapped memory output array is filled with data at inputs and zeros otherwise.
+* Swapped memory array is filled with data at inputs and zeros otherwise.
 * Output data is OR with any duplicate output data.
 * Using int32 storage for memory and weight bits computes 32x variations.